AmmarElsherif2021/DRCDV/README.md

 **_Return_**:

-The function constructs a URL with the provided user IDs and sends a GET request to the backend API.
+The function constructs a URL with the provided user IDs and sends a GET request to the server API.
 If the request is successful, it *return*s a boolean value indicating whether the channel exists or not.
 Otherwise, it throws an error.

 ### `getChannelById`